 Level 1 violations may be addressed by faculty without consulting the Academic Integrity Committee for adjudication.
-In such cases, all of the following conditions must be met:
+In such cases, all the following conditions must be met:

 - The violation clearly falls within the definition of a Level 1 violation.
 (Violations that do not clearly fall within the definition, along with violations that involve multiple students and/or students from another course, will be reported to the Academic Integrity Committee for adjudication.) - The faculty prepares an Academic Integrity Agreement that documents and explains the violation, identifies the academic consequences, and provides a remediation plan. - The student signs the Academic Integrity Agreement, thereby acknowledging the Level 1 violation, accepting the academic consequences, and agreeing to the remedial goals and terms set by the faculty.
-If, for whatever reason, the student does not wish to sign the Academic Integrity Agreement, the incident will go to the Academic Integrity Committee for adjudication. - The faculty submits a copy of the signed Academic Integrity Agreement to the offices of the Vice President for Student Development and the Vice President for Academic Affairs.
-The signed Academic Integrity Agreement shall be retained solely for the purposes of institutional reporting and tracking repeat Level 1 violations and shall not be regarded as a disciplinary status on the student's record.
+If, for whatever reason, the student does not wish to sign the Academic Integrity Agreement, the incident will go to the Academic Integrity Committee for adjudication.